dynamiccookies/Simple-Backup-Utility/README.md

 ### Creating a Backup

 1. Access the script via a web browser after installation.
-2. Enter a name for your backup in the "Backup Name" field.
+2. Enter a name for your backup(s) in the "Backup Name" field.
-3. Click the "Backup" button for the environment folder you want to backup.
+3. Place a checkmark next to each of the folders you'd like to backup.
+4. Click the "Backup Selected Folders" button.

 ### Deleting a Backup

 1. Click the trash icon next to the Existing Backups entry.

+### Updating to Latest Version

+Only available if you see the New Version Available message in the bottom right corner of the screen.

+1. Click the (Update Now) link in the New Version Available message.
+2. When the page reloads, the new version number should be shown.

 ## Folder Structure

-The Simple Backup Utility expects the following directory structure:
+The Simple Backup Utility expects the following parent/child directory structure:
 - Project Directory
   - prod
   - staging